Skip to Content

 Pillar Pages

-APIs connect applications, systems and partners in real time.
-From mobile apps, e-business or cloud, to on-site or point-of-sales connections, APIs enable fast, secure, easy access to data and business processes.
-They enable interaction between systems, applications, mobile devices and apps.
+APIs connect applications, systems, mobile devices and partners in real time.
+From mobile apps, e-business or cloud, to onsite or point-of-sales connections, APIs enable fast, secure, easy access to data and business processes.

-We will answer these questions: What are APIs, exactly?
+We will answer these questions: What are APIs?
 Why are APIs so important?
 What opportunities and possibilities do APIs offer?
-How are APIs managed?
-What does API Full Lifecycle Management include?
+What is an API integration?
+And what is API full lifecycle management?
+We will also introduce you to the SEEBURGER BIS API Management and API Integration capabilities.

 The risk of overloading the provider with too many individual requests and the administrative overhead associated with the large number of individual requests (e.g., for checking access authorizations) are also reasons why APIs are less suitable for mass data processing and batch processes than classic asynchronous communication protocols (e.g., EDI).